SCAGspm/spm_dm_documentation_update/index.rst

 .. |query_icon| image:: images/query.png
 .. |summarize_icon| image:: images/summarize.png

-By clicking on the ‘Explore’ button |explore_tab| on the top of the screen, the map section will resize and default to the Scenario Manager screen.
-See Figure 3 below.
+By clicking on the ‘Explore’ button |explore_tab| on the top of the screen, the map section will resize and default to the Scenarios screen.
+See Figure 3 below:

 .. figure:: images/query_via_explore.png
     :alt: query via explore top section